-Furry Friends is committed to caring for the cats we take in for the rest of their lives even if we cannot find a forever home for them.
+We take cats in for the rest of their lives even if we cannot find a forever home for them.

 When we take a cat into our care we sometimes do not know what health issues it might have until after it receives a complete medical examination by our licensed veterinary technician.
 It is not unusual for cats to come to us with minor issues such as flea infestations or ear mites.
 However, others might arrive with more serious issues such as infected gums and mouth disease, neurological problems, burnt pads, feline leukemia, feline immunodeficiency virus, diabetes, heart issues and renal failure.